jlikhuva/blog/posts/rmq.md

     }
 }

-/// All structures capable of answering range min queries should
+/// All structures capable of answeing range min queries should
-/// expose a method for prerocessing and querying. pub trait RMQSolver<'a, T: Ord> {
+/// expose the solve method.
-    fn preprocess(&mut self);
+pub trait RMQSolver<'a, T: Ord> {
     fn solve(&self, range: &RMQRange<'a, T>) -> RMQResult<T>;
 }
 ```